RamiSJ12/RamiSJ12/README.md

   <p align="center"

 👋 Hi there!
-I'm Rami, a Full Stack Engineering Lead with over 12 years of experience crafting sophisticated web apps and software solutions, particularly in the healthcare sector.
-My expertise spans Java, Python, PHP, React, and more, focusing on delivering high-impact, user-centric applications.
+I'm Rami, a Full Stack Engineering Lead with over 12 years of experience crafting sophisticated web apps and software solutions, particularly in all sectors.
+My expertise spans Java, Python, PHP, Laravel, MySQL, SQL, MongoDB, React, node, and more, focusing on delivering high-impact, user-centric applications.
 I’ve completed 273 projects, specializing in Full Stack Development, Web Apps, Software Architecture, and databases.
 My role involves designing and optimizing systems to effectively meet real-world needs.
 As a specialist in healthcare web apps and software, I excel in integrating complex systems and enhancing user experiences.
 Let’s work together to transform your ideas into innovative solutions! 🚀🌟

 </p>